klemenkenda/o-gpsy/README.md

    * Show clock
    * Replay
    * Sync for replay
-   * Add course editor (idea is to have one map in the system; just add controls for trainings)
+   * Use 4 coordinates to fit the map to basemap (like Routegadget)
 * Services
    * TMT250 TCP service
    * TMT250 SMS service